 What stood out about the spectrometer performance?
 Examples:

-Mica crystal showing many higher order reflections and maybe weaker k-edge
+Mica crystal showing many higher order reflections and maybe weaker k-edge This should be possible to mention with the source spectra already.

 intensity of the DUCC very weak compared to KAP or FSSR.
 Compare using N_ph after correcting out filters.
-Mention causes and if is expected
+Mention causes and if is expected should also be possible to mention with the source spectra.

 Necessary filtering wasn’t as expected.
 What filters could we prepare for the next experiment?
+This could be part of the next chapter, the discussion.

 Quality of crystals and influence of spectrometer design on the spectra.
+Could be mentioned in previous sections

+Typically, you would not present data without explanations.
+You need to grab the reader’s hand.
+If you really want to discuss the analysis only, this could be a separate chapter.
+In some papers it is also split into one chapter of data analysis and one chapter including discussion and results.
+Still, I think the following discussion chapter is something else because it combines all the previous results to inform the spectrometer design for next year and makes predictions on how to continue the work.

 Discussion (still very preliminary, need to discuss with Paul before moving forwards)

 Here will summarize and discuss the consequences of the analysis, ending with some suggestions for the spectrometer setup of next experiment

+One could also argue that this is rather an outlook. -> should discuss with Paul

 Summary

-Summarize results (compare to expected values) and list off advantages and disadvantages of each spectrometer by itself
+Summarize results (compare to expected values) and list off advantages and disadvantages of each spectrometer by itself.
+The comparison to the expected values you could also do directly when presenting the results.
+Here I would rather bring everything together.
+If you think that is too much discussion of your results to call the chapter only Data analysis and results, we should really consider splitting into Data Analysis + Results and Discussion.

 Backlighter and Spectrometer Combinations (first observations)